 Additionally, this architecture uses the following components:

-Azure AD Connect in staging mode: The Staging server for Azure AD Connect topologies provides additional redundancy for the Azure AD Connect instance.
+Microsoft Entra Connect in staging mode: The Staging server for Microsoft Entra Connect topologies provides additional redundancy for the Microsoft Entra Connect instance.

 Azure subscriptions, Azure Virtual Desktop workspaces, and host pools: You can use multiple subscriptions, Azure Virtual Desktop workspaces, and host pools for administration boundaries and business requirements.

 This architecture diagram represents a typical scenario that contains the following elements:

 - The Microsoft Entra tenant is available for a new company named NewCompanyAB.onmicrosoft.com.

 - Microsoft Entra Connect syncs users from on-premises AD DS to Microsoft Entra ID.

 - Company A and Company B have separate Azure subscriptions.
 They also have a shared services subscription, referred to as the Subscription 1 in the diagram.

 - An Azure hub-spoke architecture is implemented with a shared services hub virtual network.